Coupled micro-resonators for second-order integrated nonlinear optics

 it is possible to find an air-gap value $g_0$ which makes the two inner F and SH frequencies to match reaching the phase matching as shown in Fig. \ref{Spectrelin}.b).
 At the same time we have $|\Delta m-2|<1/2$ which insures an efficient SHG over the perimeter of each resonator.
 To find the value of $g_0$ we used a home-made FDTD code \cite{Jebali:20} to calculate the linear spectra around F and SH frequencies for the coupled structure for several values of $g$.

 Thus, the detuning $\delta$ can be calculated varying the air-gap as shown in Fig. \ref{FDTD}.a).
-The corresponding coupling coefficients necessary to calculate the SHG in the coupled mode framework using Eq. (\ref{SHG_calc}) are deduced from $|\kappa_1|=\sin{\left(\frac{\pi\Delta\nu_{F}}{\Delta_1}\right)}$ and $|\kappa_2|=\sin{\left(\frac{\pi\Delta\nu_{SH}}{\Delta_2}\right)}$ where $\Delta_1$ an $\Delta_2$ are respectively the free spectral range (FSR) for the F and SH fields \cite{Smith:03}, the resulting values are plotted in Fig. \ref{FDTD}.b).
+Note that to produce the results given Fig. \ref{FDTD}, we interpolated the numerical discrete calculations of $\Delta\nu_F(g)$ and $\Delta\nu_{SH}(g)$ using decaying exponential functions.
+The corresponding coupling coefficients necessary to calculate the SHG in the coupled mode framework using Eq. (\ref{SHG_calc}) are deduced from $|\kappa_1|=\sin{\left(\frac{\pi\Delta\nu_{F}}{\Delta_1}\right)}$ and $|\kappa_2|=\sin{\left(\frac{\pi\Delta\nu_{SH}}{\Delta_2}\right)}$ where $\Delta_1$ an $\Delta_2$ are respectively the FSR for the F and SH fields \cite{Smith:03}, the resulting values are plotted in Fig. \ref{FDTD}.b).
 For a microdisk, the effective nonlinear susceptibilities is calculated for the single resonator WGM modes of resonant frequencies $\nu_{F0}$ and $\nu_{SH0}$ and azimutal quantum numbers $m_1=17$ and $m_2=36$.
 Cylindrical coordinates $(r,\theta)$ are defined in Fig. \ref{Disks} and $d_{14}=28.5~\mathrm{pm/V}$ is the nonlinear coefficient of bulk GaP \cite{Guilleme:16}.
 From the coupling mode theory \cite{Dumeige:06a} we find

 where $N_2$ is the bulk refractive index of GaP at the SH frequency.
 In expression (\ref{chi2eff}) we have assumed that

 The F electric fields can be expressed using $J_{\alpha}$ the first kind Bessel functions of order $\alpha$